Why wasn't my garbage or recycling picked up?

 The City placed very high importance on making sure that the monthly fees for the new service were appropriate and engaged an independent industry expert to examine our cost structure and proposed fees.
 The consultant found that the 14% reduction in rates was reasonable.

-Service costs will reduce because the number of collection routes will decrease from eight to four but a good part of that savings is offset by the cost of the carts, which is almost $1 million for the 18,000 carts needed for the program.
+Service costs will be reduced because the number of collection routes will decrease from eight to four but a good part of that savings is offset by the cost of the carts, which is almost $1 million for the 18,000 carts needed for the program.
 The new trucks are of a completely different design and will replace those currently in use.

 Without a second pickup, I am concerned about odors from my trash?